imrushi/imrushi.github.io/content/notes/go.md

 - `()` :- By using parentheses we are executing the function.

 If the function takes a number of arguments and we don’t pass any or provide too few or too many, it will give you an error message saying how many arguments were expected, and you will need to fix your code.

+#### Function parameters receive copies of the arguments

+As we mentioned, when you call a function that has parameters declared, you need to provide arguments to the call.
+The value in each argument is copied to the corresponding parameter variable.
+It is also called `pass-by-value`.

+> Go is a "pass-by-value" language; function parameters receive a **_copy_** of the arguments from the function call.

+This is fine in most cases.
+But if you want to pass a variable's value to a function and have it change the value in some way, you'll run into trouble.
+The function can only change the copy of the value in it's parameter, not the original.
+So any changes you make within the function won't be visible outside it!

+For example:

+{{< figure src="/img/notes/pass-by-value.png" alt="actors" position="center" style="border-radius: 8px;" caption="Pass-by-value" captionPosition="center" >}}

+Now, we wanted to move the statement that prints the addition value from the `add` function back to the function that calls it (in this case `main`).
+It won't work, because `add` function only alters its **_copy_** of the value.
+In the calling function, when we try to print, we'll get the original value, not the addition one!

+{{< figure src="/img/notes/pass-by-value-2.png" alt="actors" position="center" style="border-radius: 8px;" caption="Pass-by-value Printing outside add function" captionPosition="center" >}}

+There is a way to allow a function to alter the original value of variable holds, rather than a copy.
+We do this using pointers which also called as "pass-by-reference".

 #### Multiple Return Value